Seinfeld and the Gang — Part 3: The Love Hangover

 So, join us, won’t you on our excruciating journey on Saturday.
 But first we need to start with a little back story.

 The apartment is still a hoarder disaster.
 The landlord is starting eviction proceedings.
-My ersatz cousin needs SOB and me to pull him out of the abyss, because it is dragging him down, and he is overwhelmed.
+My cousin needs SOB and me to pull him out of the abyss, because it is dragging him down, and he is overwhelmed.

-“[Cousin], on Saturday, we are taking the valuables to storage in the name of the estate and then you can give up the apartment.
+“Cousin, on Saturday, we are taking the valuables to storage in the name of the estate and then you can give up the apartment.
 SOB and I will cover the costs.”

-“I can’t let you do that.
-I can’t let you pay for the lawyers —-”
+“I can’t let you do that —-“

 MORE RECENT BACK STORY: I go online and reserve mini-storage locker big enough for the valuables.
 I receive a confirming email from “Alan Dumpit”.
 You cannot make up his name.
 Then Alan calls me to discuss storage conceptually and what I was hoping to gain from my storage experience.
 No joke.
 Because there can be no joking with a “storage consultant” named Dumpit.
 It wouldn’t even be funny if his name were Storeit.
 We went over everything I did on the website.
 I thought that is why I chose the impersonal route of using a computer so that I could keep this a non-relationship.
 No strings.
 I never wanted anonymity so much as in that conversation with Mr. Dumpit.